NHS Kernow's Infection Prevention and Control Programme is led by our Nurse Consultant Director of Infection Prevention and Control.

-Healthcare associated infections can occur as a result of healthcare or contact with healthcare environments.
+Healthcare associated infections (HCAI) can occur as a result of healthcare or contact with healthcare environments.
 Healthcare-associated infections arise across a wide range of clinical conditions and can affect people of all ages.
 They can worsen existing or underlying conditions, delay recovery and adversely affect quality of life.
 Healthcare-associated infections can occur in otherwise healthy people, especially if invasive procedures or devices are used.
 Healthcare workers, family members and carers are also at risk of acquiring infections when caring for people.
 A number of factors can increase the risk of acquiring an infection, but high standards of infection prevention and control practice, including providing clean environments, can minimise the risk.

 It is estimated that 300,000 patients a year in England acquire a healthcare‑associated infection as a result of care within the NHS.
 The prevalence of healthcare-associated infections in hospitals in England in 2011 was 6.4 per cent (NICE 2014).